 Recognized worldwide for aviation and aerospace excellence, ERAU has offered master’s degrees in Aerospace Engineering since 1985 at the Daytona Beach Campus.

-The online Master of Science in Aerospace Engineering (MSAE) program at ERAU is designed for students who might already have a degree in aeronautics, aerospace engineering, or a related field who now wish to further their education.
+The online Master of Science in Aerospace Engineering (MSAE) program at ERAU is designed for students who might already have a degree in aerospace engineering or a related engineering field who now wish to further their education.

 This paves the way to aerospace research and development or a career in engineering education.

 This degree is offered at the following campuses.
 Select a campus to learn more.

 Embry-Riddle Aeronautical University recently was named as one of the nation’s Best Bachelor’s in Engineering Degree Programs for 2016 by CollegeChoice.net, an independent online service for prospective college students and their families.